viclw17/viclw17.github.io/_posts/2024-07-19-glsl-cornellbox-breakdown.md

 # Breakdown
 The project launches a `GLFWwindow` from `main()`, in `main.h`

 In the **main app while-loop** of the GLFW window, it creates an **Imgui frame** and draws all the UI elements.
-It then calls `renderer -> render()` function which is doing the most heavy-lifting.
+It then calls `renderer -> render()` which is doing the most heavy-lifting.

-The `Renderer::render()` in `renderer.h` is initializing all the **C++ objects**, as well as setting up all the **OpenGL drawing objects and shaders objects**.
+The constructor of `Renderer` class in `renderer.h` is initializing all the **C++ objects**, as well as setting up all the **OpenGL drawing objects and shaders objects**.
 Then it draws the result of **GLSL path tracing** to the screen quad, based on several switch cases.

+`Shader` class in `shader.h` prepares infrastructure for OpenGL shader compiling and linking.

-`Rectangle` in `rectangle.h` is setting up the only **OpenGL geometry objects** - a quad; and functions to draw and destroy it.
+`Rectangle` in `rectangle.h` sets up the only **OpenGL geometry objects** - a quad; and functions to draw and destroy it.

-`Scene` in `scene.h` contains instructions of setting up the cornell box scene, from geometry properties to their transform and materials parameters.

-To do that, it reserves a memory blocks `SceneBlock`, `Primitive`, `Material` and `Light` to cache all the scene description data - most them are `int`, `float` and `glm::vec3`.

-Note that it is only packing up the data with an organized interface, and eventually the data is sent to shaders at `Renderer` to put into use.
+`Scene` class in `scene.h` contains instructions of setting up the cornell box scene, from geometry properties to their transform and materials parameters.
+It reserves several memory blocks `SceneBlock`, `Primitive`, `Material` and `Light` to cache all the scene description data - mainly `int`, `float` and `glm::vec3`.
+Note that it is only packing up the data with an organized way, and eventually the data is sent to shaders at `Renderer` to put into use.

-Camera in camera.h, is similar.
-It reserves a memory block `CameraBlock`, and defines function for the math operations to move and orbit it.
+`Camera` class in `camera.h` reserves a memory block `CameraBlock`, and defines functions for the math operations to move and orbit it.

-Finally, the rest of the path tracing is done purely in fragment shaders, which I will cover in part 2.
+Finally, the rest of the path tracing is done purely in |GLSL fragment shaders, which I will cover in part 2.